- Masturbating and not masturbating are both normal behaviors.

 - Only boys masturbate: FALSE.
 Although studies have shown that more boys masturbate than girls (about ¾ of boys and ½ of girls), masturbation is still very common among girls.

 - Girls who masturbate are more likely to have sex with multiple partners: FALSE.
 Being curious about your body and the pleasure it can give you is natural and normal for any teen.
-Feeling curious about your body and wanting to explore your sexuality doesn’t mean that you’re a terrible person.
+Feeling curious about your body and wanting to explore your sexuality in natural.

 - Masturbation will prevent you from being able to have children: FALSE.
 Touching your genitals does not affect your reproductive health or ability to have children when you’re ready.